Abo Eisa: Bradford City

 On 18 June 2021, it was announced that Eisa had signed a two-year deal with another League Two side, Bradford City, and would transfer after his contract expiry.

 In July 2021, before the start of the 2021–22 season, Eisa spoke highly about the club's pre-season preparation.
 He suffered an injury early in the season, and, after returning to the first team, underwent hamstring surgery in December 2021, ruling him out for a further four months.
 By late April 2022, he had returned to training was in possible contention for first team action in the final games of the season.

 In June 2022, the Bradford City manager, Mark Hughes, said that Eisa could be considered a new signing after returning from injury, having only played in five matches in the previous season.
 In July 2022, Eisa said he was happy to have returned to fitness.
 He was injured again later that month, with what was described as a "significant" injury.
 He returned to full training in September 2022, and made his first appearance of the 2022–23 season as a late substitute in the EFL trophy on 19 October 2022.
 On 12 November 2022, he made his first start since 27 November 2021.
 He said he was looking forward to playing more frequently.
 He scored his first Bradford City goal on 1 January 2023, scoring the winner in a 3–2 home victory against Salford.
+Eisa was injured again in February 2023.

+In May 2023 it was announced that he would leave Bradford City when his contract expired on 30 June.

+Grimsby Town

+In June 2023 it was announced that he would sign for Grimsby Town on 1 July 2023, reuniting him with Paul Hurst and his assistant Chris Doig for a third time.
+He was nominated for the League Two August 2023 Player of the Month award.
+Following that announcement, Mark Hughes, his manager at Bradford City, had said Eisa had been "unlucky" at the club.
+He was released at the end of the 2023–24 season.

+Thailand

+In July 2024 he signed for Thai club Nongbua Pitchaya.

 International career

 In August 2021, he was called up by the Sudan national team, but could not play for them due to injury.
 In November 2021, he said he was keen to represent Sudan, but was putting his club first.
+He made his international debut with the Sudan national team in a 1–1 2026 FIFA World Cup qualification tie with Togo on 16 November 2023.
+He replaced his brother at half-time, who was also making his debut and scored the side's opening goal.